simwrapper/beam-python-tools/README.md

 Now you can run simwrapper as follows:

-- `simwrapper serve --cert localhost.pem --key localhost-key.pem`
+- `beam-viewer serve --cert localhost.pem --key localhost-key.pem`
-- `simwrapper open asim --cert localhost.pem --key localhost-key.pem`
+- `beam-viewer open beam --cert localhost.pem --key localhost-key.pem`
-- The `simwrapper here` command does not use or support certificates.
+- The `beam-viewer here` command does not use or support certificates.

 ## For help or support